 What you need to know about egg retrieval for egg freezing

 Egg retrieval for egg freezing can be an emotional journey that starts when a woman decides to save her eggs for future use and ends on retrieval day with our San Antonio egg freezing specialists.
 Sometimes, a cancer diagnosis prompts this decision.
 Other times, it’s the desire to freeze younger eggs to stop the biological clock from ticking too fast.
 No matter the reason, the process is the same.
+If you’re considering egg cryopreservation, arm yourself with the facts.

 Preparing for egg retrieval for egg freezing